 In 2003, he helped develop “A Better L.A.,” a non-profit group consisting of a consortium of local agencies and organizations working to reduce gang violence by empowering change in individuals and communities.
 In the spring of 2009, he received the Crystal Heart Award from the USC School of Social Work for his involvement with “A Better L.A.,” and the Pete Carroll Scholarship was established for students pursuing graduate study in the school.
 He received the Courageous Leadership Award from Women Against Gun Violence in 2005.
 In the fall of 2008, he helped organize “L.A.
 LivePeace 08,” a march and rally at the Coliseum to promote gang intervention and non-violence in Los Angeles.
 He has taken this model and created “A Better Seattle,” in partnership with the YMCA of Greater Seattle and the Seattle Youth Violence Prevention Initiative to prevent violence in Seattle and South King County.
 It was launched on September 15, 2011.

 Carroll also spearheaded the efforts to bring “We Day,” a star-studded pep rally event to inspire children to make an impact to the world, to the United States for the first time when it came to Seattle in March 2013.
 The day-long event filled KeyArena with more than 15,000 high school students and included celebrity speakers and performers including Magic Johnson, Martin Luther King III, Macklemore, Jennifer Hudson, Martin Sheen and more.
-The one-of-a-kind event, which has been in eight Canadian cities since 2008 and will expand across the U.S. and in to England, returns annually to Seattle.
+The one-of-a-kind event, which has been in eight Canadian cities since 2008, has expanded to six U.S. cities and in to England, returns annually to Seattle.

 Carroll is also the co-founder of Compete to Create, formerly WinForever, a consulting firm and digital platform dedicated to helping people be their best.
-The firm works with a limited portfolio of Fortune 500 companies and leaders to switch our culture and individuals through high performance mindset training and coaching.
+The firm works with a limited portfolio of Fortune 500 companies and leaders to develop culture and guide individuals through high performance mindset training and coaching.

 Carroll was born on September 15 in San Francisco.
 He and his wife, Glena, who played volleyball at Pacific, have three children, sons Brennan, married to Amber, who played tight end at Delaware and Pittsburgh, Nate, married to Anna, and daughter Jaime, married to Mike, who played on the Women of Troy's volleyball team that competed in the 2000 NCAA Final Four.
 The couple also has six grandchildren.